DataKind-DC/red-cross-replication/Progress Document.md

 Model 1B - Vicki checked replication, match

 Model 1C - Minh and others could not figure out how final csv file was created, no R script?
 Minh then found the code from Enigma and has made progress on how to replicate the smoke-alarm-risk-scores.csv file that is used in the aggregate model.
-He will confirm this is the case with Roland.
+He will confirm if this is the case with Roland.

 Model 2A- Lauren verfied that the replication matches Phase 1.